 Festive dress codes are all about fun and personality, so textiles, patterns, and funky shapes will play a huge factor in choosing your bag.
 This is your opportunity to break out a velvet or suede handbag, or one with large prints like palm trees and seashells.
 Looking for a hint of glitter?
 Go for it!
 There’s nothing more festive than a bit of sparkle.
 You can also play around with different sizes and silhouettes—like sporting a clutch shaped like a butterfly.

+While you should stay away from jeans, t-shirts, and sneakers, a casual dress code doesn't mean you have to forego style (think lightweight and comfortable fabrics that you can dance in).
 “A casual dress code to me would mean to surely stay away from the crystals,” says Raphael.
-Instead, she suggests looking for more intricate details and different textures.
+Instead, she suggests looking for more intricate details and different patterns and textures.
 “My favorite for this is the Doina bag, which combines vegan leather, with organic and upcycled cotton,” she adds.

 Tropical or Destination

 What is Raphael’s philosophy when it comes to destination wedding handbags?
 “Indulge your vacation mood by opting for fun accessories!”
 This means that straw or woven clutches, or small purses are the way to go.
 If the destination wedding is still black-tie, follow that protocol but with your own personal twist.

 What should I keep in my handbag when attending a wedding?

 "I would definitely recommend keeping a power bank so that you don't miss capturing any special moments, but I also think it's important to keep a hair tie or clip with you at all times, too," says Raphael.
 It's also a good idea to toss in lipstick, gloss, or balm so you can reapply after enjoying some food and drinks at cocktail hour.

 Approximately how much should I spend on a handbag for a wedding?